Guidelines on videoconference and teleconference Meetings

 - Be mindful of how you communicate.
 Communication should be topical, focused on meeting content, and individuals should refrain from divulging the personal information of others.
 Individuals should also be aware of the possibility, when divulging personal information about themselves, that the recording may become more widely available than anticipated: for example, if included in an information access request.

 In general, video or audio meetings should not be recorded.
-Meetings that are not typically recorded when held in person should not be recorded when held remotely.
+That is, meetings that are not typically recorded when held in person should not be recorded when held remotely.

 Notice of recording: